The 2015 ArCH Residential Architecture Standards of Care (ArCH-RASoC2015) are as follows:

 “Record Drawings” can be provided as an additional service from an Architect when the Client does not have existing documents depicting what has already been constructed.
 “Record Drawings” means that in general, the “Record Drawing” indicate approximately what was previously built.
 This is often the case, particularly in an older structure or home.
 Architects are allowed to rely on the accuracy of any documentation provided to them from the Client or other sources such as Surveys, building departments or other providers.
 Architects do not typically represent that any partial field measuring that they provide to create “Record Drawings” will be precise.
 Architects have limited means of field measuring, and typically are Not equipped with 3D laser scanning or other expensive high-technology means, nor do Clients usually want to pay for such more expensive means, even if available.
 Therefore, Architects usually use simple, low-technology methods, such as using a tape measure to gauge the distance between two points.
 Since the Architect cannot get inside the wall framing or structure in a convenient manner to see and measure from the structural aspects, there is inherent guesswork involved as to how thick the walls are, where the structural walls, floors, roofs, foundations, framing and other items of the existing facility may be located.
 Also, there are limitations as to the accuracy of tape measures: the tape line sags, or may be partially bent around obstructions.
 The Architect may be forced to measure from a piece of trim on an outside or inside wall and the distance of the particular piece of trim to the structural wall, floor, roof and other elements can and will vary.
 It is also difficult to measure heights or roof slopes with any degree of precision, nor do Client typically wish to pay for anything more precise.
 Therefore, it is often noted on the Architect’s Record Drawings and other work upon which they are based that the Record Drawings are not perfect and that the Contractor will need to field verify all dimensions, conditions and locations and to field adjust proposed improvements based on actual field conditions.
 There is no particular percentage of accuracy applied to the creation of Record Drawings in this ArCH-RASoC standard and in fact, the Record Drawings are exempt from the degree of accuracy stipulated elsewhere in this Standard.
 Record Drawings documentation is typically Not the primary service for which the Architect has been engaged, but rather is an ancillary service of convenience for the Client, when the Client does not have other means of documenting existing conditions.

 There can be controversy about whether to provide full specifications for a residential project.
 Some firms mandate that any project without specifications is like opening up a project to all sorts of potentially damaging possibilities, which can be true.
 Specifications set forth the quality, type, manufacturer and in some instances, location and manner of installation of materials and systems used in the project.
 It is considered one of the ArCH Best Practices to always include specifications for most residential projects, in one form or another.
-However, for very limited scopes of work, some Architects will only use enough detailed notes to provide adequate information to specify the limited items included in that specific project, without employing a full set of specifications.
+ArCHspec™ happens to be a residential specification system offered through ArCH for use by Architects on residential projects, but there is no requirement in this ArCHRASoC standard that they use this particular system.
+However, for very limited scopes of work, some Architects may only use enough detailed notes to provide adequate information to specify the limited items included in that specific project, without employing a full set of specifications.
 Such may be the case with very small renovations and additions.
 However, if an Architect is designing a new home of over 1,000 HSF (Heated Square Feet) (or sometimes smaller) it is highly recommended that a full set of specifications be used.
 This can make the difference between questions and omissions that can make a Client’s project have problems or provide the bedrock on which the project is based.
 While not always mandatory, specifications are highly recommended.
 ArCH understands that some firms might choose to create Specification Manuals (Books).
 However, ArCH’s experience is that somehow, such documents separate from the drawing set, often don’t make it to the jobsite, or even to the various subcontractors and the question can be raised: “What specs?”
 Therefore, it is ArCH’s position that it is most prudent to have the specifications on drawing size sheets, as an integral part of the drawing sheet set, bound with the rest of the set.
 With this in mind, the specifications sheets might look something like this:

 A15.1 Specifications part (Div.
 0,1)